-In the summer of 2020, the grid surveillance team noted repeated signals of high ohmic earth faults on a line feeding 14 substations.
+In the summer of 2020, the grid surveillance team noted repeated signals of high ohmic earth faults on a line feeding 12 substations.
 A team was sent to investigate the substations and noticed a burnt smell coming from one switchgear.
-Customers were alerted to the impending maintenance work and the switchgear was replaced daytime.
-When demounting the switchgear, it was revealed that the fuses had been destroyed almost completely by heat.
+Customers were alerted to the impending maintenance work and the switchgear was replaced daytime in 3 hours.
+When demounting the switchgear, it was revealed that the fuses had almost been completely destroyed by heat.

-dLab’s Insight Analytics platform is based on dAnalyzer, a unique patented algorithm, automatically analyzing data in substations.
+dLab’s analytics platform is based on dAnalyzer, a unique patented algorithm, automatically analyzing data in substations.
 Harnessing this data, operations can make faster fault detection, and – as in this case – get early warnings for imminent faults.
 This enables efficient operations and proactive maintenance.